ThinkerStudio is Growing!

 Expert Arcs: Sharing a professional skill or hobby during an afternoon inquiry session.

-Community Advocacy: Helping coordinate our presence at local events like the East End Street Fest or Earth Day Houston.
+Community Advocacy: Helping coordinate our presence at local events like the Art Car Parade or Earth Day Houston.

 Campus Without Walls: Serving as a walking chaperone for neighborhood excursions to local art institutions and makerspaces.